 Preacher, Teacher, Advocate for Children & Youth

-A native of Newark, New Jersey, Reverend Shakeema North has committed her life’s work to empowering young people to reach their fullest potential, despite the challenges that many of them face.
+A native of Newark, New Jersey, Reverend Doctor Shakeema North has committed her life’s work to empowering young people to reach their fullest potential, despite the challenges that many of them face.
 Shakeema received her call to ministry at the Elmwood United Presbyterian Church in East Orange, NJ and served as the Director of Youth and Young Adult Ministry.
 At the age of 24, Shakeema and was elected and ordained to the office of elder, making her one of the youngest persons ever to be elected to that position in the history of Elwood Church.
-Her ministry career then led her to the historic Concord Baptist Church of Christ in Brooklyn, New York where she has served for the past ten years as the Pastor to Youth and Families.
+Her ministry career then led her to the historic Concord Baptist Church of Christ in Brooklyn, New York where she served for ten years as the Pastor to Youth and Families.
 There, she was ordained to the gospel ministry on May 18, 2014.
-The favor of God has given Shakeema opportunities to preach, teach and provide leadership in various settings as near as Newark, NJ and as far as Nairobi, Kenya.
+As a gifted teacher, preacher, and writer, Dr. North has shared with congregations and organizations across the country and abroad.

 Pastor Shak, as she is affectionately called, has an exceptional ability to develop holistic and inclusive youth development initiatives.
 She is skilled at designing strategic programs, preparing thought-provoking workshops and seminars, facilitating community-based campaigns, and improving overall organizational productivity.
 These skills, coupled with her passion for youth development, led to her creation of iBridge, a workshop series designed to train Youth Pastors, Youth Ministry Leaders and Volunteer Youth Workers around the country on how to create sustainable youth ministries geared to reach today’s youth.

-As a multi-site professional, Shakeema also serves at the Director of Youth Development at Covenant House New York – a residential facility for youth experiencing homelessness for reasons including, but not limited to, abandonment, abuse, sexual orientation and gender identity, trafficking, and exploitation.
-Prior to joining Covenant House, Shakeema worked for over 10 years as a Marketing and Production Manager with HBO.
+As a multi-site professional, Shakeema also serves at the Director of Youth Development and Interfaith Pastoral Services at Covenant House New York – a residential facility for youth experiencing homelessness for reasons including, but not limited to, abandonment, abuse, sexual orientation and gender identity, trafficking, and exploitation.
+Prior to joining Covenant House, Shakeema worked for over 10 years as a marketing and production professional with HBO.